sredifer/collaborative-study-organizer/README.md

 git clone https://github.com/sredifer/collaborative-study-organizer.git
 cd collaborative-study-organizer
 ```
-Then do
+Then do the following to install the necessary dependencies:
 ```bash
 npm install
 ```
-to install the necessary dependencies.
-After cloning the repository, do
+ After doing the above, cd into the following folder by doing:
 ```bash
 cd src/server
 ```